learn-academy-2023-alpha/treasure-hunt-s8acrine/README.md

 - As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.

+  - create a state variable that tracks game state (playing, won, lost)
+  - Add a header section for in-game messages
+  - when treasure is revealed, set state to won
+  - when bomb is revealed, set state to lost
+  - default state is 'playing'

 - As a user, I can see a message informing me that I lost the game if I select the square that contains the bomb.

 - As a user, I cannot continue to play the game after I win or lose.